Multiorbital singlet pairing and $d+d$ superconductivity: Results

-Although we focus on a simplified two-orbital model in order to illustrate the salient properties of \enst pairing, the latter can be stabilized in realistic five-orbital models of the alkaline Fe-selenide class of SCs.
-The zero-temperature pairing amplitudes of all symmetry-allowed pairing channels have been determined in a five-orbital $t-J_{1}-J_{2}$ model with nearest and next-nearest exchange couplings.
-The TB part and the associated FS are chosen to be consistent with LDA studies~\cite{Nica_Yu} and orbital-selective pairing was taken into account by tuning the strength of the pairing interactions in the $xz,yz$ versus $xy$ orbitals.
-We focus on the case where pairing mainly involved the $xz,yz$ orbitals while also allowing inter-orbital pairing.
-In the following, $J_{1}$ and $J_{2}$ refer to their values for the $xz/yz$ sector.
-The $J_{1}/J_{2}$ ratio controls the symmetry of the dominant pairing channel with $s_{x^{2}y^{2}}(\bm{k}) \tau_{0}$ and $d_{x^{2}-y^{2}}(\bm{k})\tau_{0}$ states for small and large values of the ratio, respectively.
+The TB part and the associated FS are chosen to be consistent with LDA studies~\cite{Nica_Yu}.
+The dominant pairing amplitudes are intra-orbital.
+The pairing state is orbital selective in the sense that the pairing amplitude and its phase are orbital sensitive.
+We focus on the case where the pairing amplitude is largest for the $xz,yz$ orbitals while also allowing inter-orbital pairing.
+This reflects orbital-selective correlation effects in the normal state.
+The $J_{1}/J_{2}$ ratio controls the symmetry of the dominant pairing channel with $s_{x^{2}y^{2}}(\mathbf{k}) \tau_{0}$ and $d_{x^{2}-y^{2}}(\mathbf{k})\tau_{0}$ states for small and large values of the ratio, respectively.
 The \enst pairing is dominant near the transition separating order-parameters belonging to $A_{1g}$ to $B_{1g}$ representations for a finite range of the control parameter about the point where $J_{1}/J_{2} \approx 1$.
 A $d_{x^{2}-y^{2}} \tau_{0}$ with trivial orbital structure provides the subleading pairing with comparable amplitude.
-See Appendix~\ref{Sec:Appn_C} for more details.
+See subsection~\ref{Sec:Appn_C} of the Methods for more details.

-A dominant \enst pairing emerges in the vicinity of the $J_{2}/J_{1} \approx 1$ point.
-In our model, the $J_{2}$ exchange interaction equally projects~\cite{Goswami} pairings with $s_{x^{2}y^{2}}$ and $d_{xy}$ form factors.
-The $J_{1}$ exchange equally prefers~\cite{Goswami} $s_{x^{2}+y^{2}}$- and $d_{x^{2}-y^{2}}$-wave order parameters.
-The inter-orbital pairings \cite{Ong2013} involving $\tau_{1}$ are suppressed, even when inter-orbital exchange interactions are included \cite{Goswami,Nica_Yu}.